doselect/boto3/docs/source/guide/iam-example-policies.rst

 For more information about IAM policies, see `Overview of Access Management: Permissions and Policies <http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html>`_ in the IAM User Guide.

-Prerequisite tasks
+Prerequisite Task
 =================

 To set up and run this example, you must first configure your AWS credentials, as described in :doc:`quickstart`.

-Create an IAM policy
+Create an IAM Policy
 ====================

 Create a new managed policy for your AWS account.